-34.24 If responsibility is admitted or if the case is determined under 34.25 (b)(i) on the basis of beyond reasonable doubt:

-- a) the Assessors shall invite the student, or any representative, to make a statement in explanation or extenuation of the offence or in mitigation of the penalty; - b) thereafter, the Assessors may, as appropriate: - i) admonish the student; - ii) issue a reprimand or a severe reprimand; - iii) order the student to make restitution, without financial limit, for damage done to University or private property or costs incurred by the University or another party; - iv) impose a monetary penalty not exceeding £200; - order the student to perform some duty in the service of the University up to a maximum of 24 hours, no more than 2 hours to be undertaken consecutively and subject to such supervision as the Assessor may decide: - vi) rescind the result of the assessment or examination diet in issue; - vii) impose an academic penalty in the case of an academic offence; - viii) suspend the student from the University, or part of the University, for a period not exceeding twelve weeks, or permit the student to continue subject to conditions; - ix) select any combination of the above penalties. - c) The Assessors shall inform the relevant Board of Examiners where an academic penalty is imposed.
+- 32.22 Any unauthorised electronic recording of the hearing is expressly forbidden by the University. - 32.23 At the interview the student shall be informed of the particulars of the alleged offence, be given the opportunity to respond and be invited to admit or deny responsibility. - 32.24 If responsibility is admitted or if the case is determined under 32.25 (b)(i) on the basis of beyond reasonable doubt: - a) the Assessors shall invite the student, or any representative, to make a statement in explanation or extenuation of the offence or in mitigation of the penalty; - b) thereafter, the Assessors may, as appropriate: - i) admonish the student; - ii) issue a reprimand or a severe reprimand; - iii) order the student to make restitution, without financial limit, for damage done to University or private property or costs incurred by the University or another party; - iv) impose a monetary penalty not exceeding £200; - order the student to perform some duty in the service of the University up to a maximum of 24 hours, no more than 2 hours to be undertaken consecutively and subject to such supervision as the Assessor may decide: - vi) rescind the result of the assessment or examination diet in issue; - vii) impose an academic penalty in the case of an academic offence; - viii) suspend the student from the University, or part of the University, for a period not exceeding twelve weeks, or permit the student to continue subject to conditions; - ix) select any combination of the above penalties. - c) The Assessors shall inform the relevant Board of Examiners where an academic penalty is imposed.
 The Board of Examiners shall not revisit or alter the penalty imposed. - d) The Assessors may also require the student to write a letter of apology to a wronged party. - e) In the event that a monetary penalty is imposed or where restitution is required, the timing and method of payment will be at the discretion of the Assessors. - f) Should the Assessors consider that the penalties available to them are inadequate, they may refer the matter to the Disciplinary Committee. - g) The student has the right of appeal to the Disciplinary Committee in respect of any penalty imposed by the Assessors.
-The procedures are set out under 34.33-34.36 below. - 34.25 If responsibility is not admitted, the Assessors may: - a) determine that no further action is required; or - b) i) in the case of minor offences, determine the case on the basis of beyond reasonable doubt based on the evidence available.
-The procedures under 34.24 then apply; or - ii) in the case of serious offences, refer the matter to the Disciplinary Committee; or - c) conduct further investigations, as permitted under 34.17 and then proceed as in (a) or (b) above.
+The procedures are set out under 32.33-32.36 below. - 32.25 If responsibility is not admitted, the Assessors may: - a) determine that no further action is required; or - b) i) in the case of minor offences, determine the case on the basis of beyond reasonable doubt based on the evidence available.
+The procedures under 32.24 then apply; or - ii) in the case of serious offences, refer the matter to the Disciplinary Committee; or - c) conduct further investigations, as permitted under 32.17 and then proceed as in (a) or (b) above.